 Although each of these onboarding platforms has three options for price packages, Onboard charges for every additional user.
 GuideCX does not; they only charge you for licenses for your own project managers or administrators, allowing you to invite anyone and everyone to your project and contribute more effectively.

 Overall, GuideCX and Onboard both offer great opportunities for streamlining your client onboarding process.
-Each platform is categorized mainly as a client onboarding tool.
-GuideCX uniquely falls into categories such as project management, task management, product management, and workflow management.
+However, while both platforms are categorized mainly as a client onboarding tool, GuideCX uniquely falls into categories such as project management, task management, product management, and workflow management.
 On the other hand, Onboard has no unique categories.
+With GuideCX, you don’t have to settle for just client onboarding; you can also benefit from excellent management capabilities.

 Based on your organization’s needs, one of these platforms could be the perfect answer to your onboarding doubts.
 If you’re looking for excellent software to improve your customer experience, GuideCX is available to take your processes to the next level.